Team-Het/cs326-final-het/docs/milestone1.md

 ## Division of Labor
-Kelly Chung: Created the HTML and CSS for Navigation Bar, Dashboard page, Login page, Create Account page, and also realigned Submit Lost Item page.
-Also helped design the draft for the website.
+Kelly Chung: Created the HTML and CSS for Navigation Bar, Dashboard page, Login page, Create Account page.
+Helped realign Submit Lost Item page and helped design the draft for the website.

 Yuqi Liu: